Anshler/fake_news_detector/README.md

 For the Vietnamese test we use the Vietnamese Fake News Dataset (VFND).
 This contains over 200 news, collected in the period from 2017 to 2019 and uses several, cross-referencing sources, classified by the community.

-All data are included in this repo.
+_All data are included in this repo_

 ## Tutorial